Want to create a good-looking document gallery in WordPress?

 Just as simple as that, when published, your new WordPress document gallery looks like this.

-There are many Gutenberg users who love Document gallery plugin yet they cannot find a way to utilize it.
+There are many Gutenberg users who love Document gallery plugin yet the plugin seems to be abandoned and they cannot find a way to utilize it.
 They ask us to improve FileBird to support DG.
 And this dg shortcode is our little Christmas gift for them. 🎉

 This article aims to demonstrate all the steps you have to take to upload unallowed file types and create a nice document gallery in WordPress with auto-generated thumbnails.